Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Introduction

-A versatile clustering framework must overcome these limitations by introducing an adaptive similarity measure that avoids strong parametric assumptions and generalizes across diverse data geometries.
-Equally important is the need for a robust exemplar definition that is consistent across dimensions and cluster shapes, along with effective grouping strategies for these exemplars to form meaningful clusters.
+Viewed through an exemplar-based lens, many clustering methods succeed or fail primarily due to how \emph{representativeness} is defined.
+Most existing approaches tie exemplars to distance- or density-driven criteria (and their associated hyperparameters).
+Such criteria can work well when a single notion of ``closeness'' or ``density'' is appropriate, but may yield misleading exemplars when the chosen metric or density scale is mismatched to the data (e.g., Euclidean distance under highly skewed distributions, or DBSCAN-style density reachability in high-dimensional spaces).

+On the one hand, center-based methods typically define a single exemplar per cluster through distance minimization, an assumption that can be overly restrictive for irregular or nonconvex structures.
+On the other hand, density-based methods often induce multiple exemplars (e.g., core points or density peaks), but the resulting exemplar quality depends on reliable density definition.

-In response, our method introduces a more flexible exemplar definition by leveraging statistical data depth, a nonparametric tool for multivariate analysis.
+These limitations motivate an exemplar definition that remains consistent across dimensionalities and geometries, while allowing the number of exemplars to adapt to local structure.
+In response, we propose the depth-based local center clustering (DLCC) algorithm.
+DLCC addresses this by leveraging statistical data depth, a nonparametric tool for multivariate analysis.
 Tukey \cite{Tukey1975} pioneered the idea of center-outward ordering in multivariate data, with the introduction of the first depth definition, half-space depth.
 Data depth enables the center-outward ordering of data, making it a potent tool for locating a center for any dataset.
-When considering subsets of the data, data depth with respect to each subset aids in defining multiple exemplars.
+When considering subsets of the data, data depth with respect to (w.r.t.) each subset aids in defining multiple exemplars.
 Naturally, as the subset size grows, the number of exemplars diminishes, and vice versa.

-Building on this concept, we propose the depth-based local center clustering (DLCC) algorithm.
-Equipped with two grouping strategies for depth-defined representative points, DLCC inherits strengths from both center-based and density-based methods, while offering greater flexibility to tackle a wide range of clustering problems.
+To inherit the simplicity of center-based clustering and the shape adaptivity of density-based approaches, DLCC combines depth-defined local exemplars with two grouping strategies for exemplar aggregation.
 Here, the term ``depth-based'' encompasses two aspects: (1) data depth is used to construct a similarity matrix instead of relying on distance, adaptively capturing the geometric characteristics of each point's location; (2) data depth measures the centrality of points within each point's neighborhood, helping to identify exemplars.